-Since our incorporation in 2014, we have devoted substantially all of our resources to developing our clinical and preclinical candidates, building our intellectual property portfolio and process development and manufacturing function, business planning, raising capital and providing general and administrative support for these operations.
-To date, we have financed our operations primarily with proceeds from sales of common and convertible preferred stock to our equity investors and borrowings under loan and security agreements with financial institutions.
+Since our incorporation in 2014, we have devoted substantially all of our resources to developing our preclinical and clinical product candidates, building our intellectual property portfolio and process development and manufacturing function, business planning, raising capital and providing general and administrative support for these operations.
+To date, we have financed operations primarily with the proceeds from the issuance of common stock and since-redeemed preferred stock to equity investors and borrowings under loan and security agreements with financial institutions.

 We are a development stage company and have not generated any revenue.
 All of our product candidates are in clinical or preclinical development.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our product candidates.
 Since our inception, we have incurred significant operating losses and we continue to incur significant research and development and other expenses related to our operations.
-For the three months ended March 31, 2022, our net loss was \$29.9 million.
-As of March 31, 2022, we had an accumulated deficit of \$444.6 million.
+For the nine months ended September 30, 2022, our net loss was \$91.0 million.
+As of September 30, 2022, we had an accumulated deficit of \$505.7 million.
 We do not expect to generate revenue from sales of any products for the foreseeable future, if at all.